 From odd sports and holidays to strange phenomena like the midnight sun, northern lights, and the real Santa Claus, every season in Finland has surprises for adventurous travelers.
 Before you plan your trip, find out a little about what makes the Finnish tick by learning what Finland is famous for.

-The midnight sun is another strange phenomenon to experience in Finland.
+The midnight sun is another strange phenomenon that Finland is famous for.
 It happens when the tilt of the earth’s axis causes changes in the angle of the sun’s rays from season to season.
 The result is different daylight hours at different latitudes.
 Because of Finland’s geographic proximity to the Arctic Circle, this means 19 hours of daylight in Helsinki and beyond during May, June, and July.
 Which, of course, means lots more time to explore all the things to see in Helsinki.

 The event calls for a celebration from Finland’s long, dark winters with bonfires, dancing, midnight saunas, and the Midnight Sun Film Festival in Sodankylä.
 Movies are shown outdoors all night for five days in June.

 “Yes, Virginia, there is a Santa Claus.”
-Call him Father Christmas, Santa, or another name, Finland is said to be the home of Saint Nicholas, a real-life patron saint known for bestowing gifts upon children.
+Call him Father Christmas, Santa, or another name, Finland is known to be the home of Santa Claus or Saint Nicholas, a real-life patron saint known for bestowing gifts upon children.
 Santa Claus Village in Rovaniemi honors the saint with a magical attraction of a winter wonderland full of all things Christmas.
 Kids can bake cookies with Santa and Mrs. Claus, play with the elves, feed the reindeer, and much more.

 Finland’s quirky traditions, natural phenomena, and dramatic landscapes have led to some fascinating offbeat accommodations.
 Witness the northern lights while warm and cozy inside a translucent aurora bubble or glass igloo.
 Have a three-course dinner in the neon-lit restaurant and sip fine Finnish vodka in the igloo bar at the Lainio Snow Village in Western Lapland before slipping into a heavy-duty sleeping bag.
 Or check into Lumihotelli, a romantic snow castle on Lapland’s coast.